DevOps4Networks/IOX-Notes/829_PSU/README.md

 ![Molex DC power port - Front Panel IR829](images/molex_dc_in_front_panel.png)

-Note that "GND" is ground, i.e power out -ve, and that "BAT" is battery, which is the power in +ve.
+Note that "GND" is ground, i.e. power out -ve, and that "BAT" is battery, which is the power in +ve.
 IGN is the ignition connector.
 This is explained, sort of, [here](http://www.cisco.com/c/en/us/td/docs/routers/access/800/829/hardware/install/guide/829hwinst/pview.html#pgfId-1077228),